Symbolic Abstractions of Networked Control Systems: Symbolic Models for NCS

-As pointed out in the introduction, one of the main advantages of the proposed results here in comparison with the existing ones in \cite{pola4,pola5} is that one can construct symbolic models for NCS using symbolic models obtained exclusively for the plant.
-Therefore, one can readily extend the previous proposed results here to other classes of control systems, e.g. stochastic control systems, as long as there exist techniques to construct their symbolic models.
-Let $(\Omega, \sigalg, \PP)$ be a probability space endowed with a filtration $\filtration = (\sigalg_t)_{t\geq0}$ satisfying the usual conditions of completeness and right continuity \cite{oksendal}.
-Let $(W_t)_{t\ge0}$ be a $p$-dimensional $\filtration$-adapted Brownian motion.
+\begin{remark} As discussed earlier, one of the main advantages of the results proposed here in comparison with the ones in \cite{pola4,pola5} is that one can construct symbolic models for NCS using symbolic models obtained exclusively for the plant.
+Therefore, one can readily extend the proposed results to other classes of control systems for the plants, e.g. stochastic control systems, as long as there exist techniques to construct the corresponding symbolic models.
+For example, one can leverage the recently developed results in \cite{majid8}, \cite{majid10,ZTA1} (not requiring state-space gridding), and \cite{majid7} to construct symbolic models for classes of stochastic plants embedded in NCS. \end{remark}